Vous êtes un professionnel et vous avez besoin d'une formation ?

 antialiased or aa or antialiaseds: bool or list of bools

-array: ndarray or None
+array: array-like or None

 capstyle: `.CapStyle` or {'butt', 'projecting', 'round'}